mardelmariam/nvidia_cuda_tensorflow/README.md

 tensorflow_io
 keras
 pyparsing
-sacrebleu<=2.2.0 (possible issues with newer versions)
+sacrebleu
 ```

 If your GPU card is very old, don't worry if tf-models-official cannot be installed.
 You can find its source code and learn from it [separately](https://pypi.org/project/tf-models-official/2.10.0/#history).
-The tf-models-official repository has a folder named "official".
-Copy it and paste in the /models/research/ path.
+After extracting content from the .tar.gz file, look for a folder named "official".
+Copy and paste it in the /models/research/ path.
 Ensure that you download a version that is compatible with your already installed libraries.

 ## 11. Create a PYTHONPATH environment variale